kymmt90/LDA/README.md

 `lda.BagOfWords` object and other parameters are passed to initialize `lda.LDA`.
 For example:

-    BagOfWords bow = new BagOfWords("/path/to/docvocabcounts");
+    Dataset dataset = new Dataset("path/to/doc-vocab-counts", "path/to/vocabs");
     LDA lda = new LDA(0.1                    /* initial alpha */,
                       0.1                    /* initial beta */,
                       50                     /* the number of topics */,
                       bow                    /* bag-of-words */,
-                      LDAInferenceMethod.CGS /* use collapsed Gibbs sampler for inference */,
-                      "path/to/properties"   /* properties file path */);
+                      CGS                    /* use collapsed Gibbs sampler for inference */, "path/to/properties"   /* properties file path */);
-    lda.readVocabs("/path/to/vocabs");
     lda.run();

 These items are available as properties: